wso2/cellery-samples/composites/todo-service/README.md

     ```
     ![todo-composite view](../../docs/images/composites/todo-service/todo-composite.png)

-# 3. Invoke the composite application
+### 3. Invoke the composite application

 The todo-composite application can be invoked in several methods as below.
-Unlike cells, the composites will not have any
+Unlike cells, the composites will not have
 network boundary and cell gateway.
-Therefore, inorder to allow the external traffic inside the kubernetes cluster, you need to perform
+Therefore, inorder to allow the external traffic inside the kubernetes cluster, you need to follow
 either of below approaches.
 First two approaches allows the external traffic inside kubernetes cluster, and the third approach
 allows you to invoke the service from a container within the kuberrnetes cluster.